Transformers in the loop: Polarity in neural models of language: Previous work

 Importantly for our study, \citet{npi} judge BERT's recognition of NPI acceptability against logical monotonicity rather than subjective monotonicity as uncovered by psycholinguistic experiments.
 So, we believe that these results deserve a second look.

 One of the measuring techniques in \citet{npi} is very close to one of the two techniques we will adopt in this paper.
-It's a version of Cloze Test adapted for MLM, where probabilities of candidates for the masked position are compared.
+It is a version of Cloze Test adapted for MLM, where probabilities of candidates for the masked position are compared.
 We discuss the set-up in section 4.

-Finally, the idea of targeted LRM evaluations modeled after {\bf psycholinguistic experiments} has been tried in a number of recent studies, but mainly in the domains of syntax and lexical semantics \citep{gulordava,linzen,marvin,wilcox,chowdhury,futrell,nair,abdou,ettinger}.
-We are the first, to our knowledge, to try it on a task that involves sentential meanings.
+Finally, the idea of targeted LRM evaluations modeled after {\bf psycholinguistic experiments} is being used in an increasing number of recent studies, albeit mainly in the domains of syntax and lexical semantics \citep{gulordava,linzen,marvin,wilcox,chowdhury,futrell,nair,abdou,ettinger}.

 We move on to describing our dataset, procedure and results.